thipokKub/ani-chat-front/README.md

     - `title` is string of title in that page
     - `icon` is string of source for `favicon`
     - `childrens` is array of JSX (Needed to be labeled with key already).
+- `withInternalState` hoc will accept 1 object as its initial state.
+You can accessed its state with `this.props.state` or `props.state`, depends on the case.
+To update state, you will use `this.props.onSetState(<PropertyName>, <Value>)`.
+- `withErrorCatch` hoc will accept 1 object as its parameters.
+There are 2 property that affect this hoc. `onError` callback and `fallbackJSX` jsx object.
+- `normalComponent` hoc is the combined hoc of `withStyle`, `withInternalState`, and `withErrorCatch`.
+This hoc will accept 1 object as its parameters.
+The following parameters is consistent with the above parameters.
+If any one of the following peoperty is omitted, the result will be that that component will lack that certain peoperty.
+For example if `onError` and `fallbackJSX` is not defined.
+Then it will acted like `withInternalState` combined with `withErrorCatch` only.

+    Noted: Please noted that `hasError` propery is reserved for internal usage.
+Please use another property name.

+    Noted 2: If you want to forced an error to happen, you can actually set `hasError` property with `onSetState`.
+And if you do that, I want to ask you why? :-P

+    The following is the defnined property.
+    - `initialState` property for setting up its internal state.
+    - `onError` property is an error callback.
+    - `fallbackJSX` property is an fallback JSX object.
+    - `stylesheets` is an array of stylesheets.

 ---